dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

   In that case, the ``--restart`` option can be used to allow pgcopydb to delete traces from a previous run.

+--resume

+  When the pgcopydb command was terminated before completion, either by an interrupt signal (such as C-c or SIGTERM) or because it crashed, it is possible to resume the database migration.

+  To be able to resume a streaming operation in a consistent way, all that's required is re-using the same replication slot as in previous run(s).

 --slot-name